 Events in Probability Theory

-In probability theory, an event E is a subset of the sample space.
-The event includes only the outcomes that satisfy its conditions.
+Formally, an event \( E \) is any subset of the sample space.
+It includes exactly the outcomes that satisfy the condition defining the event.

 Example of an Event